laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

   version: latest
 ```

 `addon` defines a list of jobs to add to instances.
-The name of the addon is set to `grafana-update`.
+The name of the add-on is set to `grafana-update`.

-`include` specifies the `grafana` instance_group, so that this addon will only apply to the grafana instance groups.
+`include` specifies the `grafana` instance_group, so that this add-on will only apply to the grafana instance groups.
+Other [placement rules](https://bosh.io/docs/runtime-config/#placement-rules) are available.

 ```yaml
 addons: